 Use clear labels

-In your knowledge base, use clear, labeled sections in your agent can find information easily.
+In your Training, use clear, labeled sections so your agent can find information easily.
 Keep each section focused on one thing.

 Examples of good titles: